Land use/zoning in United States

 San Bernardino Valley Municipal Water District

-- Acted as lead counsel on behalf of all twelve major urban water agencies with operations on the Upper Santa Ana River in the preparation of a habitat conservation plan covering all operations within the watershed (2,650 square miles located in San Bernardino, Riverside and Orange Counties in Southern California).
+- Acting for San Bernardino Valley Municipal Water District, with operations on the Upper Santa Ana River, in the preparation of a habitat conservation plan covering all operations within the watershed.

 Manatt, Phelps & Phillips, LLP